Janko Mitrović: Life

-In February 1659, at the Cetina river, both leaders Janko and Ilija Smiljanić succumb to wounds after battling the Turks.
-He was buried on 28 February 1659 in the Catholic church of St. Elias in Zadar, until mid-18th century part of the Catholic župa of Zadar Cathedral in which register of deaths (1651–1667) was recorded.
+In February 1659, near the Cetina river, both leaders Janko and Ilija Smiljanić succumb to wounds after battling the Turks.
+Janko was buried on 28 February 1659 in the Catholic church of St. Elias in Zadar, which was until the mid-18th century part of the parish of the Zadar Cathedral, in which death registers were kept at that time.
 Janko's wife was Antonija, and they had three sons, Stojan, Ilija and Zaviša, and a daughter Ana.
 According to one document, stating that they had many people of the same confession faithful to the Roman Church, it is argued that they were Roman Catholics.